metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 ### Chiefs @ Saints (Week 15)

 What a heads-up play by Frank Clark, peeling off his pass rush to chase after Alvin Kamara on a wheel route.
 In fact, it's only been one quarter, but the Chiefs defense have read the Saints pretty damn well so far.
-Whether it's dropping coverage at the right moments or undercutting the routes their receivers are running, Kansas City has demonstrated to me an understanding of the New Orleans offense.
+Whether it's dropping coverage assignments at the right moments or undercutting the routes their receivers are running, Kansas City has demonstrated to me an understanding of the New Orleans offense.

 **KC Pass Rush**
 Hits: 0
 Hurries: 2
 Holding: 0
 Bats: 0
-Attempts: 4
+Attempts: 5